SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

 This document describes RESTful EPP (REPP), a data format agnostic, REST based Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
-REPP enables the development of a stateless and scaleable EPP service.
+REPP enables the development of a stateless and scalable EPP service.

 This document includes a mapping of [@!RFC5730] [@!XML] EPP commands to a RESTful HTTP based interface.
 Existing semantics as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are retained and reused in RESTful EPP.